Call Now To See How We Can Help!

 Since 1983, the Law Office of Mark B. Morse, LLC has been helping car accident victims recover, and a quarter-century later, our founding attorney is still at the helm.
 When you come to us looking for answers after a car accident, you’ll talk to Mark Morse – not a junior associate, paralegal or assistant.
 Attorney Morse and his long-tenured staff will work to move your case forward, and you’ll have direct access to an experienced car accident lawyer with a long track record of results every step of the way.

 Your circumstances are unique, and so is your case.
 When you meet with Mark Morse, you won’t get a one-size-fits-all approach.
-We’ll listen to you and understand how the car accident has impacted your life – including medical expenses and lost wages, but also other related costs, such as help with household services you’re no longer able to provide, pain and suffering, and lost enjoyment of life.
+We’ll listen to you and understand how the car accident, spinal cord injury or burn injury has impacted your life – including medical expenses and lost wages, but also other related costs, such as help with household services you’re no longer able to provide, pain and suffering, and lost enjoyment of life.
 Clients’ needs come first here.

 We understand that your car accident may have left you shocked and overwhelmed, and we’ll do everything we can to set your mind at ease.
 When you retain the Law Office of Mark B. Morse, LLC, you’ll have the full attention of our long-tenured, supportive staff in a comfortable, confidential environment.
 If you’ve been injured, you won’t have to worry about paying for our representation.
 We handle these cases on a contingency fee basis, which means you won’t owe us a cent until and unless we recover for you… Read More